Trial of Derek Chauvin: Pre-trial proceedings

 On August 29, 2020, Chauvin's attorneys filed a motion to dismiss the case, claiming that Floyd most likely died as a result of drug use and preexisting medical conditions.
 On the same day, prosecutors moved to increase potential sentences for the four officers beyond the guidelines for all four accused, arguing that Floyd was vulnerable while being held down on the ground in handcuffs and was treated cruelly.

 On November 12, 2020, Judge Cahill initially ruled that Chauvin and the other three officers would be tried together.
-On January 11, 2021, Cahill reversed this ruling such that this case only involves the trial of Chauvin, separate from the other officers.
+On January 11, 2021, Cahill ruled that Chauvin would be tried separately from the other officers.

 On October 22, 2020, Cahill dismissed the third-degree murder charge, but not the second-degree unintentional murder and second-degree manslaughter charges.
 On March 11, 2021, on appeal, Cahill reinstated the third-degree murder charge against Chauvin.
 The decision came after the Minnesota Supreme Court on March 10, denied the defense's petition for review of a Court of Appeals decision requiring Cahill to reconsider reinstating the charge.

 On March 19, 2021, after considering that drugs discovered in the SUV where Floyd was detained were confirmed to contain his DNA, Cahill allowed the defense to present limited evidence from Floyd's May 2019 arrest (when he resisted officers and swallowed drugs, leading to dangerously high blood pressure), disallowed a forensic psychiatrist the prosecution wanted to testify that Floyd was acting like a normal scared person during the arrests, and dismissed a motion to postpone the trial in light of the civil settlement's publicity.